Infusing the Written Text...With the Passion of Speech

 Drucker had just finished his book on nonprofit management when I was his student in the early 1990s.
 He helped me to see that as marketing is critical to the success of any business, so too fund raising is critical to the success of any nonprofit.
 And for commercial and nonprofit organizations alike, I came to see that the effective use of language is the critical factor in crafting a successful marketing or fund-raising message.
 My research profiled the broken discourse of fund raising.
 And now, The Narrative FundRaising Seminar shows how, by fixing the way you write, you can raise more (visit www.NarrativeFundRaising.org to learn more).

-This site was developed as a vehicle for sharing doctoral research I conducted at Claremont Graduate University's Peter F. Drucker School of Management and with faculty in its School of Educational Studies.
+This site reviews doctoral research I conducted at Claremont Graduate University's Peter F. Drucker School of Management and in its School of Educational Studies.
 My dissertation builds on the seminal work of Indiana University's Dr. Ulla Connor and Dr. Thomas Upton.
 Their study analyzed linguistic dimensions of fund-raising discourse among nonprofits located near Indianapolis.
-I extend their work by profiling the written fund-raising discourse of America's 735 elite nonprofit organizations that raise at least $20 million annually.
+I extend their work by profiling the written fund-raising discourse of America's 735 elite nonprofit organizations that had raised $20 million-plus annually, half of all charitable donations contributed in the period the study reviewed.

 Special thanks is owed Dr. Douglas Biber of Northern Arizona State University, whose assistance was instrumental in analyzing what is the largest sample of fund-raising discourse studied to date—1.5 million words of text in 2,412 online and printed documents.
 And my dissertation committee—Dr. Charles Kerchner, Dr. David Drew, and Dr. John Regan—offered insightful criticism that sharpened results.